willclo1/MariaDeadbeats/README.md

 - **User Account(Nick)**
   - Through creation of an account, users are allowed to access any pages locked
   - through the @login_required annotation.
+  - When not logged in if user attempts to navigate to a restricted page, they are sent to
+  - the login page and will be routed back to their desired page upon a successful login.
   - User passwords are hashed when stored in our database and User Emails are required to
   - fit a valid email format.

 - **Admin Account(Nick)**
   - An account that can be used to control access to the application
-  - Has the ability to ban users, unban users, view a list of banned users,
+  - Has the ability to ban users, unban users, view a list of banned users, create other admin users,
-  - and create other admin users.
+  - and view user logs.
   - Login info:
       - username: `admin`
       - password: `pass`